Few people relish the task of packing up their worldly belongings in a matter of hours but this is exactly what moving home entails.

 INVEST IN A PACK AND MOVE KIT FOR DISHWARE

-Packing plates and dishes without chipping and breaking them is more challenging than you might think.
+Packing plates and dishes is a major part of moving packing checklist.
+Packing them without chipping and breaking is more challenging than you might think.
 You can make life much easier for yourself by investing in one or more pack and move kits for dishware.
 These come with adjustable dividers and dish-sized foam poaches.
 Even better, you can usually buy one for under $10.

 PROTECT WITH STRETCH WRAP